ailanyEXE/ailanyEXE/README.md

 # Ailany Rodriguez

 👋 Hi, I'm Ailany from Miami, FL and I am currently studying Psychology and Computer Science at Florida International University.
-I am passionate in the work that I do and I am constantly pushing myself to learn new things.
+I'm passionate about creating beautiful and intuitive software and I am constantly pushing myself to learn new things.

 ## Skills and Experience